TonitoMC/command-line-clue/game/notebook.md

 - Magnifying glass found in kitchen, offices in town hall next

 - Chef found in town hall offices, meeting rooms next

+- Crystal vase found in meeting rooms, bakery in the shops next

 Location of the crime is still unknown - the room must have been empty when it happened...